 4.4.2 post-Tournament ICC Values

 Computing ICC values for the post-Tournament factors of interest identified team-level clustering in the data for Joint Action Success (ICC = .374), Individual Performance Success (ICC = .223) Team Click (ICC = .299), Social Bonding (ICC = .098) and objective measures of technical competence (ICC = .356).
 Although the ICC value for Social Bonding was relatively low, a group-wise means difference test (computed using a linear regression model) revealed significant team level differences in mean Social Bonding, ).
 ICC values indicated only trivial clustering according to Tournament competition (men’s or women’s, all ICC values were less than .10, except for the ICC for Individual Performance Success, which was .108).
-As such, team (but not Competition/sex)) was included in subsequent models as a random effect (for a detailed assessment of dependencies in the collected data, see Appendix ?
+As such, team (but not Competition/sex) was included in subsequent models as a random effect (for a detailed assessment of dependencies in the collected data, see Appendix ?
 Section ?).

 4.4.3 Pre- to Post-Tournament ICC Values